Black Mountain HUTTO review

 Using a 160mm disc at the front and a 140 on the rear, they offer reliable braking in all weathers.
 They may have less power, but they don’t have the demands of larger weight riders.

-The lever is really well considered - and coupled with the low profile grips that have hooked ends to keep hands easier secured to the bar, it’s a great cockpit for young riders.
+The handlebars are really well considered - and coupled with the low profile grips that have hooked ends to keep hands easier secured to the bar, it’s a great cockpit for young riders.

 Looking at the shifting in a little more detail, the single 32 tooth chainring up front coupled with the 11-32 rear 7 speed cogs means there is a pretty wide range for getting up all but the steepest hills - maybe a 30 tooth upfront could add a little more easy riding but would compromise flat riding speeds.